Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - stronger and weaker claims are separated
 - conclusions are tested against evidence, structure, and actual practice

 The series applies a coherent evaluative lens shaped by sustained work on signed writing as durable text: writing-system adequacy, written-form structure, text-model adequacy, and infrastructure viability.
-That lens is offered as a tool for comparison.
+That lens is offered as a tool for comparison, not as a single global ranking of all signed-language systems.

-The lens emerged from repeated failures in the literature that become especially visible once signed writing is treated as writing, text, and infrastructure rather than as notation alone.
-For that reason, the series is strongest when the question is full-path adequacy for durable signed writing, and less final when the question is a narrower niche such as transcription, pedagogical bridge use, or semantic software.
+The lens emerged from recurring overextensions and unresolved layer mismatches that become especially visible once signed writing is treated as writing, text, and infrastructure rather than as notation alone.
+For that reason, the series is strongest when the question is full-path adequacy for durable signed writing, and less final when the question is a narrower niche such as transcription, pedagogical bridge use, semantic software, video access, or dataset construction.

 ## Author position and method